Cadence Bank Q1 2025 Earnings Call Transcript

 Operator

-And your next question today will come from Brett Rabatin with Hovde Group.
+Your next question today will come from Brett Rabatin with Hovde Group.
 Please go ahead.

 Brett Rabatin

-Director of Research at Hovde Group
+Managing Director and Head of Equity Research at Hovde Group

 Hey, good morning everyone.
-Wanted to ask about the loan growth guidance within the context of energy and just obviously you guys had some payoffs in the energy bucket.
-Wanted to see if the guidance contemplated that coming back or if that continues to maybe atrophy a little bit?
+Wanted to ask about the loan growth guidance within the context of energy.
+And just obviously you guys had some payoffs in the energy bucket.
+Wanted to see if the guidance contemplated that coming back or if that continues to maybe atrophy a little bit.

-Chairman & CEO at Cadence Bank
+Chairman and CEO at Cadence Bank

-Edward Braddock
+Billy Braddock

-Edward Braddock
+Billy Braddock

 Chief Banking Officer at Cadence Bank

-Edward Braddock
+Billy Braddock

-Edward Braddock
+Billy Braddock

 Chief Banking Officer at Cadence Bank

-We've also got a renewable and power segment that's been on a it's a newer business probably only a couple of years old.
+It's just when pay downs happen at once, it takes a minute to pull back.
+In that one segment, we've also got a renewable and power segment that's been on a.
+It's a newer business, probably only a couple years old.
 It continues to see some fantastic inroads.
 Those guys are making our name out there well known out there in that sector.
-And then our C and I teams across the various footprints have had a good quarter and we've continued to see that just based off our footprint.
-I mean Texas and Georgia specifically they're really seeing some good momentum.
+Then our C&I teams across the various footprints have had a good quarter.
+We continue to see that just based off our footprint.
+I mean, Texas and Georgia specifically, they're really seeing some good momentum.
+We've seen good momentum in the community bank.
+What I like most about our company is the people we've got out front taking care of customers across the footprint.
+I think we've got real opportunity to continue to grow.

 Brett Rabatin